The 10 Best Survival Knives of 2023

 The Ka-Bar Becker takes everything that makes the classic Ka-Bar knife amazing and steps it up a notch, designing it specifically for campers, hikers, and outdoorsmen.

-The 1095 Cro-Van steel blade is beautifully tough and does an amazing job of maintaining its edge, even after it’s been used in the field/outdoors for weeks at a time.
+The 1095 Cro-Van steel blade is tough and does an amazing job of maintaining its edge.
+I’ve used it in the field/outdoors for weeks at a time, and it stayed surprisingly sharp.

 The black-coated metal won’t reflect sunlight, but the coating also wards off rust and increases durability.
 Thanks to its flat blade and drop point, it’s as reliable for skinning game as it is for cutting fish, chopping wood, and warding off predators.